silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 demonstrate that you can type out instructions as bytes and make the computer do things.

-Try modifying the `sevn` program to have a different exit code.
+Modify the `sevn` program to have a different exit code.
 {: .exercise}

 ## Assembly ##